-6 Tips for your Mococco trip
+6 Tips for your Morocco trip

-Written by Lizet Wesselman with photo's from Kimberly Drijver.
-16/12/2022Morocco is definitely one of my favourite countries so far!
-I’ve been here during my studies, a lustrum trip of the study association I was privileged to manage at the time.
+Morocco is definitely one of my favourite countries so far!
+I went on a mini trip in 2025, after I had already been here during my studies.
+A lustrum trip of the study association I was privileged to manage at the time.
 As future anthropologists, it was all about culture, the locals, and a lot of knowledge exchange.
-I won’t bother you with our visits to local organizations, but I definitely have a nice list of activities that really shouldn’t be missed during your Morocco trip!
+I won’t bother you with our visits to local organisations, but I definitely have a nice list of activities that really shouldn’t be missed during your Morocco trip!

 1. A night in the desert